bayerf42/Lox68k/doc/lox68k.md

 * superclass in class declaration may be any expression evaluating to a class
 * `handle` expression to establish a dynamic exception handler
 * `if` expression, in addition to `if` statement
+* expressions entered at top-value are evaluated and printed

 ### Omissions